 - Click

-Copy Configuration
+Copy Configuration.

 - Rename the copied configuration to reflect the new functionality, for example,

-. - In the script text, replace
+ESP-menu-config. - In the script text, replace

-flash monitor
+flash monitorwithmenuconfig.

 - Click

-. - Make sure the IDE’s new terminal is disabled (unchecked), as the project configuration menu may not work properly with it.
+OK. - Make sure the IDE’s new terminal is disabled (unchecked), as the project configuration menu may not work properly with it.

 - Click the green

-icon on the main toolbar.
+Runicon on the main toolbar.

 The project configuration menu will open in the IDE’s terminal.